pshampanier/libpqmxx/help/api.md

 ```

 > Parameters are only supported for a single SQL command.
-If execute is called with more than one sql command and any of those commands are using parameters, execute will fail.
+If [execute()](#classdb_1_1postgres_1_1_connection_1a3a0df5f68403ff370bef5026eec584c2) is called with more than one sql command and any of those commands are using parameters, [execute()](#classdb_1_1postgres_1_1_connection_1a3a0df5f68403ff370bef5026eec584c2) will fail.

 #### Returns
 The results of the SQL commands.

+You can iterate over the returned result using the [Result::iterator](#classdb_1_1postgres_1_1_result_1_1iterator).
+When a query in a the `sql` command is a SELECT all the rows of the result must be fetched using the iterator before the connection can be reused for another command.
+For other commands such as an UPDATE or a CREATE TABLE, using the iterator is not required and the connection can be reused for the next command right away.

 ### `public `[`Connection`](#classdb_1_1postgres_1_1_connection)` & begin()` {#classdb_1_1postgres_1_1_connection_1a086d2a64021d88fa15889439143f66ac}